There must be something in the East Texas air, water, or latitudinal orientation that drives people to distraction around the holidays.

 Some were even roasting marshmallows.
 Nice touch!

-The only thing that seemed a little out of place in this holiday passage back in time was the movie screen affixed to the facade of a barn.
+The only thing that seemed a little out of place in this holiday journey back in time was the movie screen affixed to the back of a barn.
+Rows of rustic wooden benches provided seating for what appeared to be a continual loop of the popular holiday-themed film, A Christmas Story.

-After taking in all the initial sites, sounds and smells–there is a plethora of food concessions on site–Coco tugged at my arm, bringing me back to my present-time reality.
+After taking in all the initial sights, sounds, and smells—there is a plethora of food concessions on site—Coco tugged at my arm, bringing me back to my present-time reality.

 “Where’s the train?” she asked.

-The train in question-a larger-than-life replica of something kids once found under their Christmas trees, is a popular attraction.
+The train we had seen in website photos–a larger-than-life replica of something kids once found under their Christmas trees–is a popular Wonderland attraction.

-By the time we found the train, and despite what I would call the “late hour,” there was a long line to ride the train.
+By the time we found the train, and despite what I would call the “late hour,” there was a long line to get on board.

 “Are you sure you want to wait?”
 Nancy asked Coco.